 Henry James’s The Turn of the Screw (1898) is a classic ghost story.
 It is a story where James allowed the ghosts to inhabit an ambiguous place of the mind, where we were never entirely sure by the end of the story if they were real or being imagined by the emotionally repressed Miss Giddens.
 The idea of the ghost/horror story that hovers in a place of uncertainty was later borrowed to great success by producer Val Lewton in the 1940s beginning with the classic Cat People (1942) and has influenced a number of other films since.

 The Turn of the Screw has undergone a number of film adaptations.
-These have included a live tv play The Turn of the Screw (1959) starring Ingrid Bergman; Dan Curtis’s tv movie The Turn of the Screw (1974) with Lynn Redgrave; a 1974 adaptation for French tv; The Turn of the Screw (1982), a German-made operatic adaptation; a 1989 adaptation for Shelley Duval’s Nightmare Classics starring Amy Irving; the tv movie The Haunting of Helen Walker/The Turn of the Screw (1995) starring Valerie Bertinelli; Presence of Mind (1999), a Spanish-made adaptation with Sophie Ward and Harvey Keitel; a British tv adaptation The Turn of the Screw (1999) with Jodhi May and Colin Firth; the operatic adaptation The Turn of the Screw by Benjamin Britten (2004); the modernised In a Dark Place (2006) starring Leelee Sobieski; an Italian tv version The Turn of the Screw (2009); a BBC tv version The Turn of the Screw (2009) starring Michelle Dockery; and the Argentinean The Tutor (2016); and the upcoming modernisation The Turning (2020) starring Mackenzie Davis; and the tv mini-series The Haunting of Bly Manor (2020).
+These have included a live tv play The Turn of the Screw (1959) starring Ingrid Bergman; Dan Curtis’s tv movie The Turn of the Screw (1974) with Lynn Redgrave; a 1974 adaptation for French tv; The Turn of the Screw (1982), a German-made operatic adaptation; a 1989 adaptation for Shelley Duval’s Nightmare Classics starring Amy Irving; the tv movie The Haunting of Helen Walker/The Turn of the Screw (1995) starring Valerie Bertinelli; Presence of Mind (1999), a Spanish-made adaptation with Sophie Ward and Harvey Keitel; a British tv adaptation The Turn of the Screw (1999) with Jodhi May and Colin Firth; the operatic adaptation The Turn of the Screw by Benjamin Britten (2004); the modernised In a Dark Place (2006) starring Leelee Sobieski; an Italian tv version The Turn of the Screw (2009); a BBC tv version The Turn of the Screw (2009) starring Michelle Dockery; the Argentinean The Tutor (2016); and the upcoming modernisation The Turning (2020) starring Mackenzie Davis; and the tv mini-series The Haunting of Bly Manor (2020).
 The finest and most faithful of these was The Innocents (1961) starring Deborah Kerr, which is the definitive version of The Turn of the Screw.
 Michael Winner’s ham-fisted The Nightcomers (1971) also purports to be a prequel to The Turn of the Screw and concerns itself with the sadomasochistic relationship between Quint and Miss Jessel.